ronen567/just-the-docs/docs/linear gradient descent backuo.md

 1. Termination condition - when to stop the iterative process.
 2. Selection of \\(\alpha\\) - alpha AKA as the learning rate.

-Regarding termination condition, there are some different rules, either based on the fact that the algorithm merges at the minimal point where the derivatives are 0, or after number of iterations passed, or time has elapsed,  3 different options are listed below:
+#### Termination condition:
+There is no definete criteria for termination condtion.
+Here are 3 common termination criterias:
 a.
-Counting number of iterations.
+Counting number of iterations - easy to implement, but convergence is not verified.
 b.
 Comparing the the gradient magnitute against a threshold i.e.

 $$\left \| \bigtriangledown J(b,w) \right \| < \epsilon$$